Workers Compensation EMR

 How You Can Improve Your EMR

 Mod rate is all about a company’s future risk of work-related accidents.
 Furthermore, maintaining a safe and healthy work environment will lower the frequency of claims losses.
 Moreover, making infrequent small claims will improve any company’s workers’ compensation EMR.
-In fact, to prevent claims losses, businesses must develop programs focusing on these important points.
+To prevent claims losses, businesses must develop programs focusing on these critical points.

 - Proactive Workplace Safety Program